DS-Juan-David-Briceno-Guerrero/DS_Juan_David_Briceno_Guerrero/README.md

-- 👋 Hi, I’m Juan David Briceno Guerrero
+- 👋 Hi, I’m Juan David Briceno Guerrero.
 I'm a sustainable Industrial Engineer passionate about science, and its diverse applications on environmental and health contextes.
 The modelling of real life situations throught mathematical approaches awes me so much.